AdobeDocs/experience-manager-65.en/help/sites-authoring/content-fragments.md

 >[!NOTE]
 >
->If you have multiple content fragments on the one page, the **Associated Content** tab will show assets appropriate to all fragments.
+>If you have multiple content fragments on the one page, the **Associated Content** tab shows assets appropriate to all fragments.

-Once you have added a fragment with associated content to your page a new tab (**Associated Content**) is opened in the side panel.
+Once you have added a fragment with associated content to your page, a new tab (**Associated Content**) is opened in the side panel.

-From here you can drag the assets to the required location (either to an existing component or to the required position where the appropriate component will be created):
+From here you can drag the assets to the required location (either to an existing component or to the required position where the appropriate component is created):

 ![cfm-6420-03](assets/cfm-6420-03.png)